 requestConsentInfoUpdate()

 .
-This request checks
+This request checks the following:

 - Whether consent is required.
 For example, consent is required for the first time, or the previous consent decision expired.